 Doing your taxes can seem like a daunting task, but it doesn't have to be.
 If you've recently gone through a major life change, like starting a business or buying real estate, or if you're not quite ready to take the training wheels off yet, an accountant can help you out along the way.
 However, most people can do their taxes all on their own.
 All it takes is a bit of preparation, organization, and the motivation to begin.

-If you're ready to tackle your taxes head on by yourself, heed the advice of William Perez, a senior tax accountant at Visor, and start early.
+If you're ready to tackle your taxes head-on by yourself, heed the advice of William Perez, a senior tax accountant at Visor, and start early.
 If you begin preparing your taxes now, you'll have plenty of time to gather important documents, create a rough draft of your tax return, and review your information prior to filing well before the April 17 deadline.
 Take control of your finances this year, and start planning how to spend the sweet return that's possibly in your future.
 This is exactly how to do your own taxes like a pro.

 "When filing taxes on your own, start by gathering and organizing all your tax-related documents," says Perez.
 That means it's time to round up any W-2 and 1099 forms you should have received in the mail by now.
 The W-2 form comes from your employer and reports wage and salary information along with how much federal, state, and other taxes have been taken out of your paycheck over the last year.
 If you've held more than one job in the past year, you may have multiple W-2 forms.
 Unless you have a side hustle, you likely won't have to worry about any 1099 forms.
-These are for anyone who is self-employed, like a business owner or contractor.
+These are for anyone who is self-employed, such as a business owner or contractor.
 If you do own your own business or do freelance work, you'll have at least one 1099 form to file.

 Make a Plan